 Connectivity

-The Brother HL-L2350DW walks the same roads as most other printers on the market.
-It lacks Ethernet and Bluetooth functionalities, however, has Wi-Fi connectivity with support for Wi-Fi Direct.
+The Brother HL-L2350DW walks the same road as most other printers on the market.
+It lacks Ethernet and Bluetooth functionalities, but has Wi-Fi connectivity with support for Wi-Fi Direct.
 If you wish to connect your printer to a computer using a USB cable, you are covered.

-The Brother’s iPrint & Scan application is available for both Android and iOS devices.
+The Brother iPrint & Scan application is available for both Android and iOS devices.
 It makes overall management easier.
-It not only facilitates you to print wirelessly but also helps you in keeping track of the latest firmware updates.
+It not only enables you to print wirelessly but also helps you keep track of the latest firmware updates.

 Ease of Usage and Setup Process

-The initial setup process can be a little tiresome as you need to enter your Wi-Fi credential using the limited buttons, also, given the display is a one-line monochrome LCD.
-However, as you only got to do this once, I feel that it isn’t a bigger concern.
+The initial setup process can be a little tiresome as you need to enter your Wi-Fi credentials using the limited buttons and given the display is a one-line monochrome LCD.
+However, as you’ve only got to do this once, I feel that it isn’t a bigger concern.

 Print Economy, Speeds, and Quality

-This Brother compact monochrome laser printer is one of the most sought out occasional home use printers on the market for various printing needs.
-No wonder why it is one of the most reviewed printers on the Internet.
+This Brother compact monochrome laser printer is one of the most sought-out occasional home use printers on the market for various printing needs.
+It is no wonder why it is one of the most reviewed printers on the Internet.

 If you are in the market for the best printer for infrequent use, you cannot overlook the Brother HL-L2350DW. – best home printer